RuinedSnowyDay/roadbuilder_backend/design_notes.md

 **Impact**: Fixed 18 response syncs across 5 concept files, splitting each into success/error pairs.
 This increased the total sync count but ensures all syncs work correctly with the sync engine's matching logic.

+#### Challenge 6: Query Output Pattern Matching and Response Format Consistency

+**Problem**: Two related issues were discovered with the `GetUserSuccessRequest` and `GetUserErrorRequest` syncs:

+1. **Query Pattern Matching**: The `GetUserErrorRequest` sync was trying to query `Sessioning._getUser` with an output pattern `{ error }` even when the session was valid.
+When a valid session exists, the query returns `[{ user: ... }]` (not `{ error }`), causing the query pattern matching to fail.
+This resulted in a "Missing binding: Symbol(error) in frame" error when trying to respond to the request.

+2. **Response Format Inconsistency**: Both syncs were responding with `{ request, user }` or `{ request, error }` directly, but the frontend's `callConceptQuery` helper expects all query responses to be wrapped in a `results` array format: `{ results: [...] }`.
+This caused the frontend to fail when trying to parse the response, showing "Failed to get user from session" even though the backend was returning the correct data.

+**Root Causes**:
+- The sync engine's query matching requires all keys in the output pattern to be present in the query result.
+When `GetUserErrorRequest` queried for `error` on a valid session, the query returned `{ user }` instead, causing the pattern match to fail.
+- The syncs were not following the same response format pattern as other query syncs, which use `collectAs` to wrap results in a `results` field.

+**Solution**: Fixed both syncs to:
+1. **Handle query pattern matching correctly**: Modified `GetUserErrorRequest` to check for the success case first before querying for error:
+   - First query for `user` (using a temporary symbol) to check if the session is valid
+   - If a user is found, return empty frames so this sync doesn't fire (the success sync will handle it)
+   - Only if no user is found, then query for `error`
+   - If error is found, wrap it in results using `collectAs`

+2. **Use consistent response format**: Updated both syncs to wrap responses in `results` arrays:
+   - `GetUserSuccessRequest`: Uses `collectAs([user], results)` to wrap the user in a results array, responds with `{ request, results }`
+   - `GetUserErrorRequest`: Uses `collectAs([error], results)` to wrap the error in a results array, responds with `{ request, results }`

+This ensures that:
+- Valid sessions: `GetUserSuccessRequest` fires and responds with `{ results: [{ user: '...' }] }`
+- Invalid sessions: `GetUserErrorRequest` fires and responds with `{ results: [{ error: '...' }] }`

+**Impact**: Fixed both the "Missing binding: Symbol(error) in frame" error and the "Failed to get user from session" frontend error.
+This pattern should be applied to any query syncs that need to handle both success and error cases, and all query syncs should use `collectAs` to wrap results for consistency with the frontend's expectations.

 ### Implementation Statistics

 - **Total Sync Files**: 8